mckennapsean/dissertation/content/03-framework.md

 \sm{I think we need to include at least a brief discussion on this!}

+As shown in [@fig:nm-comparison], three of the four activities map to several levels of the nested model, implying that a specific design activity can be used to make different types of visualization design decisions.
+Conversely, a designer focusing on just one type of design decision will often move through different activities; thus, the culmination of a complete visualization could involve moving through this framework in a complex, iterative, and _multilinear_ fashion.
+By multilinear we mean that a process combines forward, linear movement with cyclic, backwards, and parallel movements.

 ![
   Here, we illustrate the overlap of the design activity